vijaidjearam/blog/_posts/2022-08-30-Factory-reset-partition.md

 After backup is completed boot to the bios menu, you will find two partition to boot The Partition 2 is windows boot
 The partition 5 is clonezilla boot
-Please rename the boot menu using Bootice
+Please rename the boot menu using Bootice in windows environment.
+Restart and confirm the bootmenu changes.

 ⚠️ The backup partition is set to readonly if you want to create a new backup of the windows partition please change the attribute of the partition to readonly via the following command